ugarchance/budget_tracker/README.md

 Additional Information:

 This application is developed in Java.
-You can find the source code of the application here: https://github.com/ugarchance/budget_tracker: https://github.com/ugarchance/budget_tracker.
+You can find the source code of the application here: https://github.com/ugarchance/budget_tracker
-License:

-This application is licensed under the MIT License.

 Contributing: